DataDog/documentation/content/en/tracing/trace_search_and_analytics/app_analytics.md

   - /tracing/advanced_usage/
 ---

-[App Analytics][1], formerly known as Trace Search & Analytics, is used to filter Analyzed Spans by user-defined tags such as `customer_id`, `error_type`, or `app_name` to help troubleshoot and filter your requests.
+[App Analytics][1], formerly known as Trace Search & Analytics, is used to filter indexed spans by user-defined tags such as `customer_id`, `error_type`, or `app_name` to help troubleshoot and filter your requests.
 To enable it, either:

 * Configure your APM tracer to emit the relevant analytics from your services—this can be done either [automatically](#automatic-configuration) or [manually](#custom-instrumentation).
 Next, [enable App Analytics inside Datadog][1] to begin forwarding these analytics.